-The executive directors' emoluments shown above were mainly for their services in connection with the management of the affairs of the Company and the Group.
+The executive Directors' emoluments shown above were mainly for their services in connection with the management of the affairs of the Company and the Group.

-The independent non-executive directors' emoluments shown above were mainly for their services as directors of the Company.
+The independent non-executive Directors' emoluments shown above were mainly for their services as Directors.

-No directors of the Company waived any emoluments in both years presented.
+No Directors waived any emoluments in both years presented.

-The five highest paid employees of the Group during the year included four directors (2019: four directors), details of whose remunerations are set out above.
-Details of the remunerations for the year of the remaining one (2019: one) highest paid employee who is neither a director nor chief executive of the Company are as follows:
+The five highest paid employees of the Group during the year included five Directors (2020: four Directors), details of whose remunerations in connection with the Directors' services are set out above.
+One (2020: Nil) of these five Directors (2020: four Directors) is appointed as Director during the year ended December 31, 2021, whose remunerations received or receivables not in relation with the Directors are summarised as follows.
+Details of the remunerations for the year ended December 31, 2020 of the remaining one highest paid employee who is neither a Director nor chief executive of the Company are as follows:

-Year ended De Year ended December 31,

-2020 RMB'000 2019 RMB'000
+2021 RMB'000 2020 RMB'000

-Salaries and other benefits 1,570 1,442
+Salaries and other benefits Retirement benefit contributions 1,245 44 1,570 4

-Performance related bonuses - 182

-Retirement benefits 4 53

-1,574 1,677
+1,289 1,574

-The number of the highest paid employees who are not directors of the Company whose remunerations fell within the following bands is as follows:
+The number of the five highest paid employees, whose remunerations received or receivables not in relation with the Directors or who are not Directors, whose remunerations fell within the following band is as follows:

-2020 Number of employees 2019 Number of employees Hong Kong dollars (" HK\$ ") HK\$1,500,001 to HK\$2,000,000 1 1
+2021 Number of employees 2020 Number of employees Hong Kong dollars (" HK\$ ") HK\$1,500,001 to HK\$2,000,000 1 1

-During the year, no emoluments were paid by the Group to the five highest paid individuals as an inducement to join or upon joining the Group or as compensation for loss of office.
+During the year, no emoluments were paid by the Group to the Directors and the five highest paid individuals as an inducement to join or upon joining the Group or as compensation for loss of office (2020: Nil).